On learning parametric distributions from quantized samples: A van Trees type inequality for -norms

 For scalar $X$ and $\theta$ (i.e, $d=1$), the usual van Trees inequality~\cite{Gill1995}, which is a Bayesian version of the well-known Cram\'{e}r-Rao inequality established for the Euclidean norm $L_2$, states that

 where $I_X(\theta)$ is the standard Fisher information for estimating $\theta$ from $X$ and $I(\mu)$ designates that from the prior.

 The following theorem provides a lower bound on the average error in estimating $\bs \theta=(\theta_1,\hdots,\theta_d)$ from $\dv X$ under the $L_p$ norm, for arbitrary $p >1$.
 It can be seen a van Trees type inequality for $L_p$ norms.
 The result can also be regarded as a Bayesian version of one in~\cite{Boekee1977b}.
 Its proof is essentially based on a judicious application of H\"older inequality and is different from the one of~\cite{Boekee1977b}.
-Because of space constraints, it is not reported here and can be found in~\cite{SZ21}.

 \begin{Th}~ For $p > 1$, the average estimation error under the norm $L_p$ satisfies the following: \begin{itemize} \item[i)] If $1 < p < 2$, then we have

 where $\Omega^{(p)}_{\mathbf{X}}(\bm{\theta})$ and $\Omega^{(p)}(\mu)$ are given by~\eqref{definition-trace-generalized-fisher-information-estimating-theta-from-vectorX} and \eqref{definition-trace-generalized-fisher-information-estimating-theta-from-prior}, respectively. \item[ii)] If $p \geq 2$, then we have